joelm10/javascript-style-guide/es5/README.md

 ## Hoisting

   - Variable declarations get hoisted to the top of their scope, but their assignment does not.
+  - This one is essential to be aware of, given our current tech debt with variable creation.

     ```javascript
     // we know this wouldn't work (assuming there